Objects that appear in the Query Designer and can be defined freely.

 Note that when you use two structures, you can include a characteristic in only one of the two structural components of a selection structural component.

-If you have selected the Fiscal Year characteristic in a structure element in the one structure, you cannot use the Fiscal Year characteristic as a selection in the other structure.
+If you have made a selection in a structure element for one structure on the characteristic fiscal year, you cannot use the fiscal year characteristic as a selection in the other structure.

 You can arrange the structural components in a structure hierarchically.

-Use the right mouse button to choose Paste as Child for the structural components from the context menu.
-You can select one or more structural component to subordinate them to the structural component above the selection.
-The hierarchical relationship of the structural components is displayed in the executed query similar to a presentation hierarchy.
+Use the right mouse button to call the context menu and choose Level Down or Level Up.
+The hierarchical relationship of the structural components is displayed in the executed query like a presentation hierarchy.
 You can expand and collapse the nodes.

 You determine the sequence of the structural components when you add a key figure or characteristic to the structure below another.
-You can change the sequence later by selecting the structural component and using drag and drop to move it up or down to the required position.
+You can change the sequence later by selecting the structural component and using Drag&Drop to move it to the required position further up or down.